Welcome to BushArts.com

 Case (Box)

 The Box holding your system together is one of the lesser important items.
 How your case allows Heat to escape, and keeps Dust from entering, is far more important than how pretty it looks.
-Usually a box would be supplied with a Power supply, to distribute to your components sufficient electrical wattage to operate fully.
+Usually a case would be supplied with a Power supply, to distribute to your components sufficient electrical wattage to operate fully.
 How much wattage may vary.

 Ram (Memory)